-The STATE must approve all information for Enrollees that will be provided to Enrollees prior to use of the materials.
+The STATE must approve all information for Enrollees that requires approval prior to use of the materials.
 The MCO must submit its Enrollee materials in a final format before approval from the STATE can be given.
 Approvals by the STATE for these materials shall not be unreasonably withheld.
+The STATE agrees to inform the MCO of its approval or denial of documents within thirty (30) days of receipt of these documents from the MCO.

 - 3.12.1.1 For MSHO Materials.
-The MCO agrees that the integrated Medicare, Medicare Part D and Medicaid Member Handbook sent to each MCO Enrollee and all Marketing Materials, plans, procedures, mailings, enrollment forms and their revisions that are designed for Beneficiaries shall be used only after receiving approval. - 3.12.1.2 For MSC+ Materials.
-The STATE must approve all enrollment materials including the Medicaid Enrollee Handbook sent to Enrollees prior to their use.
+The MCO agrees that the integrated Medicare, Medicare Part D and Medicaid Member Handbook sent to each MCO Enrollee and all Marketing Materials, plans, procedures, mailings, enrollment forms and their revisions that are designed for Beneficiaries shall be used only after receiving STATE approval and CMS approval if required. - 3.12.1.2 For MSC+ Materials.
+The STATE must approve all enrollment materials that require approval prior to their use.
 The MCO must revise its Medicaid Enrollee Handbook for all substantial changes in its Grievance and Appeals procedures, and its health care delivery systems, including changes in procedures to obtain access to or approval for health care services.
-The STATE agrees to inform the MCO of its approval or denial of MSC+ documents within thirty (30) days of receipt of these documents from the MCO.